algolia/algolia-react-boilerplate/docs/docs/boilerplate-guide-pages/read-me.md

 How Configure it 👇

 - In rules Section in the Dashboard, you have 2 'HomeBanner' rules without query conditions.
-- You can edit or duplicate one of these, and personalise the differrent fields:
+- You can edit or duplicate one of these, and personalise the different fields:
   - Images (For the background, or for the thumbnails)
   - Link or Text for the buttons
   - Titles and Subtitles